xin-huang/xin-huang.github.io/_posts/2017-05-14-Optimization-in-Java.md

 ## Profiler

 Usually, I want to know how long my program runs and how much memory it consumes.
 A naive approach to obtain these information is use some functions provided in Java, such as `System.currentTimeMillis()`, `System.nanoTime()`.
 However, this approach can only provide rough estimations of performance.
-A more precise way is to use [HProf](http://docs.oracle.com/javase/7/docs/technotes/samples/hprof.html), a built-in tool in JDK for profile.
-However, it is not easy to trace the information provided by this profiler.
+A more precise way is to use [HProf](http://docs.oracle.com/javase/7/docs/technotes/samples/hprof.html), a built-in tool in JDK for profiling.
+However, it is not easy to trace information provided by this profiler.

 Finally, I found [JProfiler](https://www.ej-technologies.com/products/jprofiler/overview.html) is simple to use with good visualization.
-It can monitor both local and remote Java programs.
+It can monitor both local and remote JVMs.
 This is conveinient for me to test my programs in our server.
 I think a good profiler is like a good teacher, which can quickly and clearly point out where the problem is, and would save my valuable time.